norrisng/fsd-doc/docs/api/info.md

 Flight plan packets are sent to all other clients on the server, even if not requested.

-On VATSIM, once such a packet has been received, the client notifies the server of such (see "Receipt of flight plan (VATSIM)" under "Text messages" on this page).
+On VATSIM, once such a packet has been received, the client acknowledges it (see "Receipt of flight plan (VATSIM)" under "Text messages" on this page).